krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-03-21-everybody-lies.md

 # [Java][Profiling][JVM] Everybody lies, profilers too

 There is an excellent presentation on YouTube called [Profilers are lying hobbitses](https://www.youtube.com/watch?v=7IkHIqPeFjY){:target="_blank"}
 by **Nitsan Wakart**.
 I strongly recommend you to watch it.
-Here is another examples of lie from profilers.
+Here is another example of lie from profilers.

 ## Profiled application